Best Forex Trading Strategies That Actually Work

 • Have some trading experience

-• Comfortable with technical analysis
+• Are comfortable with technical analysis

 Essential Requirements: